Find Affordable College Courses

 50% Women

-Of the 6 students who earned a master's degree in Liberal Arts / Sciences & Humanities from Columbia in 2020-2021, 50% were men and 50% were women.
-Nationwide, master's degree programs only see 39% men graduate in liberal arts / sciences and humanities each year.
-Columbia does a better job at serving the male population as it supports 11% more men than average.
+For the most recent academic year available, 50% of liberal arts / sciences & humanities master's degrees went to men and 50% went to women.
+Nationwide, master's degree programs only see 37% men graduate in liberal arts / sciences & humanities each year.
+Columbia does a better job at serving the male population as it supports 13% more men than average.

 undefined

-Of the students who received a liberal arts / sciences and humanities master's degree from Columbia, 67% were white.
+Of the students who received a liberal arts / sciences & humanities master's degree from Columbia, 75% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Columbia University in the City of New York with a master's in liberal arts / sciences and humanities.
+The following table and chart show the race/ethnicity for students who recently graduated from Columbia University in the City of New York with a master's in liberal arts / sciences & humanities.

 undefined